 National Fruit of India – Mango Crafts

 The National Fruit of India: Mangoes are native to India and thus truly Indian.
 Since time immemorial, mangoes have been cultivated in India.
-In ancient times as well, deliciousness of mangoes have been defined by many renowned poets.
+In ancient times as well, the deliciousness of mangoes has been defined by many renowned poets.
 The great Mughal emperor Akbar had planted about 1,00,000 mango trees in Lakhi Bagh in Darbhanga.

 Make a mango fruit paper collage.

-Make a water colour mango bunting
+Make a watercolor mango bunting

 National Tree of India – Banyan Tree Crafts

-Tri color Fruit salad
+Set up a Tri color Fruit salad

 What do you think of this collection?
-Do you have more ideas to share.
+Do you have more ideas to share?
 I’d love to feature them on the blog & on my FB page.